 But don’t worry, because we know how to please everyone at the same time when it comes to food.
 Below is a list of fun restaurants that all serve good food at reasonable price points.
 So you can focus on the important things, like passive aggressively suggesting that they stay in a hotel next time.

 You aren’t a good host if you don’t suggest a trip to Au Cheval.
-It has Chicago’s best burger (maybe the best in the entire country), and chances are whoever’s visiting has already heard of it.
+It has Chicago’s best burger, and chances are this is the place your friends already told you they want to go.
 In case there’s a burger-hating contrarian in the group, the menu has other, almost as delicious options, like the fried chicken, or the foie gras with eggs.
 They don’t take reservations, and it’s always crowded, so plan to kill some time checking out the rest of the West Loop while you wait.
 It will be worth it to help your visitors cross this off their bucket lists.

 Hot dogs and Italian beef sandwiches are treated almost as reverently as pizza in Chicago, and the Portillo’s in River North does both very well.
 So if you need something quick and classic, this is a must-stop.
 Just know that a trip here can be intimidating - it’s kind of a sh*tshow inside.
 There are tons of people in multiple lines, and the whole huge place is decorated like a garage sale (in a really clean garage).
 Your job is to make sure of two things: one, that everyone stays in line for Portillo’s Hot Dogs (ignore Barnelli’s, which shares the space), and two, that at least one hot dog and one Italian beef are on the table.
 Bonus points if you order a chocolate cake shake - that’s when you know you’ve done this spot right.